LouisMazel/maz-ui/packages/docs/docs/components/maz-btn.md

 ---
 title: MazBtn
-description: MazBtn is a standalone component replaces the standard html button with a beautiful design system.
-Many options like colors, sizes, disabled state, loading state, includes icons.
+description: MazBtn is a standalone component that replaces the standard html button with a beautiful design system.
+Many options like colors, sizes, disabled state, loading state, icons are included.
 Support of router-link and nuxt-link
 ---

 # {{ $frontmatter.title }}